Lahiru1Niroosh/acas-fake-news-system/README.md

 - [Future Improvements](#-future-improvements)

-📌 Project Overview
+### 📌 Project Overview

-**This is an implementation of a Dynamic, Evidence-based Fact-checking "Multimodal-Crew AI"-powered system to combat health misinformation in Sri Lanka through automated fact-checking, real-time source verification, and an explainable credibility scoring claim verification system**
+**This is an implementation of a Dynamic, Evidence-based Fact-checking "Multimodal-Crew AI"-powered system to combat health misinformation in Sri Lanka through automated fact-checking, real-time source verification, and an explainable credibility scoring claim verification system**<br><br>

 🎯 Research Problem